svermeulen/vim-subversive/README.md

 nmap <space>ss <plug>(SubversiveSubvertWordRange)
 ```

 This will allow you to just execute `<leader>ssip` to replace the word under cursor in the current paragraph.
-Note that this matches **complete** words so is be different from `<leader>siwip`.
+Note that this matches **complete** words so is different from `<leader>siwip`.
 Given `foo` underneath the cursor, the latter would replace the foo in `foobar` but the former would not (because there isn't a word boundary)

 Note that to really take advantage of the substitute over range motion, it is helpful to add custom text objects in addition to just the vim built-in ones like current paragraph (`ip`), current sentence (`is`), or current line (`_`).
 Custom text objects such as current indent level, current method, current class, entire buffer, current scroll page, etc. can all help a lot here.